Exosomes vs. PRP – What’s The Difference?

 The bottom line?
 Our office sees no reason to continue the use of PRP therapy when exosomes are now an option.
 The risks to the client are lower and the clinical results are better.

 Click here for our exosomes before and afters.
-Or contact us to schedule a consultation!
+Book a consult now via our online booking page or just give us a call!